filip94grf/shallow_truss_instability_pinn_openseespy/README.md

                    ALGORITHM: ADAM, NADAM or LION
                    SLOPE: 5, 15 or 25 degree
                    MATERIAL: E1E2 - when both bars are of the same stiffness ; E1 - when bar 1 is with higher stiffness ; E2 - when bar 2 is with higher stiffness

+                   JBD25_OPENSEESi_VonMisesTruss_Nonlinear where:
+                   OPENSEESi has values from 1 to 9 based on different structural models

 Cite the article: Đorđević, F. and Marinković, M. (2024), “PINN Surrogate Model for Nonlinear Equilibrium Path Analysis of Von Mises Shallow Truss”, Journal of Big Data, Elsevier.